Vaullti-KR/3dObjectRecognition/README.md

 Third, jupyter.
 https://jupyter.org/

-What most (all) people don't realize: rhino/grasshopper runs headless the algorithms can be automated data can be imported/exported into the algorithm from exterior sources, including jupyter
+rhino/grasshopper runs headless
+the algorithms in grasshopper are automated data can be imported/exported from 3d <-> 2d space, including jupyter, rhino and grasshopper are the facilitator

 open screen1.png.